sithmel/async-deco/README.md

 });

 func(function (err, out) {
-  // the second time err will contain a "Callback fired twice" exception.
+  // this will throw an exception instead of being called the second time });
-});
 ```